 Other common problems with a website you can uncover with a thorough SEO audit report include things like internal link issues—are the strongest pages being optimized through your internal links?
 Do you have problems with broken links, and are these links severe enough to require a significant overhaul?
 When you work with enough websites, you tend to develop your ability to find broken links almost as a sixth sense.
 You just know the types of pages and websites that may have major problems with broken links.

 You may have more obscure problems to deal with, such as duplicate meta tags in your headers or duplicate meta data.
-Both of these conflicts can create significant problems on the technical SEO side, and it’s worth it to investigate them in your audit report.
+Both of these conflicts can create significant problems on the technical SEO side, and it’s worth it to investigate them in your technical SEO audit.
+By making sure that you identify these issues, you can make sure that your technical SEO audit includes all of the major factors evaluated by Google.

 By working through the technical SEO process contained within our SEO checklist, you too can provide your clients with a comprehensive and tailored plan of action for their own sites.

-That way, you ensure your clients maximize their SEO opportunities in the search results.
+That way, you ensure your clients maximize their SEO opportunities in the search results from your technical SEO audit.

-Identify and Compile a List of Technical SEO Problems on Your Website
+Identify and Compile a Checklist of Technical SEO Problems on Your Website

 You can figure out exactly what the issues affecting your website are based on this audit.
 For example—did you know Google ranks pages, not websites?
 Moving forward with this knowledge, you could potentially uncover brand-new targets for your SEO campaign, moving forward with specific recommendations for each page if necessary.